Bernie Sanders is not 'Biden' time

 "Joe, what are you going to do for the 500,000 people who will go bankrupt in our country because of medically related debt?"

-He posed 10 additional questions, with topics ranging from healthcare, the climate crisis, student debt, mass incarceration, immigration, and his signature issue, wealth inequality and the inordinate political power of billionaires and corporations.
+He posed 10 additional questions, with topics ranging from health care, the climate crisis, student debt, mass incarceration, immigration, and his signature issue, wealth inequality and the inordinate political power of billionaires and corporations.

 Sanders highlighted two key ways that his campaign is clearly winning: earning the votes of younger voters, and promoting bold policies that are clearly much more popular than the incremental reforms offered by Biden.

 Bernie Sanders won more than three-quarters of the votes of 18- to 29-year-olds, and a majority of 30- to 44-year-olds.
 Latinos also turned out by significant majorities for Sanders.
 He won close to 90 per cent of the Arab-American vote in Dearborn, Michigan, the Detroit suburb with the highest concentration of Arab-Americans in the country.
-A clear majority of Democratic voters nationally, despite which candidate they voted for, supports a single-payer healthcare system like "Medicare for All" over the current, for-profit system.
+A clear majority of Democratic voters nationally, despite which candidate they voted for, supports a single-payer health-care system like "Medicare for All" over the current, for-profit system.
 This holds true even in Mississippi.

 "There was a coalition that could have won, a progressive coalition, and that could still win, but obviously the chances are much slimmer," Naomi Klein reflected.
 "It is not about Bernie.
 People in this movement are not fighting for Bernie Sanders.
 They're fighting for Medicare for All.
 They're fighting for a Green New Deal.
 They are fighting for the issues that they need to survive."